If you want to apply to Providence College, the regular decision application deadline is January 15 and the application fee is $65.

 Students admitted to Providence College have an average unweighted GPA of 3.5.

-Providence College does look at standardized tests scores during the admissions process.
+Providence College looks at standardized tests scores during the admissions process.

 Providence College has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.